a guide to fednow

 Institutions that choose to participate in settlement services will gain support for correspondent/respondent relationships; more specifically, FedNow transactions for financial institutions that use correspondents will settle in the correspondent’s master account.

-The first release of FedNow will also include fraud prevention tools, payments inquiry support and a liquidity management tool.
-The liquidity management tool, in particular, will be available to FedNow participants and their traditional liquidity providers, as well as participants in private-sector instant payment services that use a joint account at a Reserve Bank.
+The first release of FedNow included fraud prevention tools and payments inquiry support.
+It also included a liquidity management tool, available to FedNow participants and their traditional liquidity providers, as well as participants in private-sector instant payment services that use a joint account at a Reserve Bank.

-Why is the Federal Reserve Bank developing FedNow?
+Why did the Federal Reserve Bank develop FedNow?

-Instant payments are one of the fastest-growing forms of digital payments, with a projected compound annual growth rate of 23.6 percent from 2020 to 2025.
+Instant payments are one of the fastest-growing forms of digital payments, with the value of transactions processed using this technology projected to grow3 289 percent between 2023 and 2030.
 Central banks in more than 50 countries have already implemented instant payment networks that support the immediate posting and settlement of funds.

 U.S. consumers and corporations can already access instant payments via Zelle and the RTP® Network; these are both privately held systems, owned and operated by Early Warning Services, LLC and The Clearing House, respectively.
 The Fed first began to explore the possibility of introducing a centrally owned and operated instant payments network in 2013 and formed the Faster Payments Task Force (FPTF) in 2015 to identify opportunities to implement instant payments.